scarych/aom/readme.md

 ```

 In this case, for the methods marked with this decorator, a check will be performed:
-whether `target.constructor` is a descendant of` cursor.constructor`, and if so, the
+whether `route.constructor` is a descendant of `cursor.constructor`, and if so, the
 value of `cursor.constructor` in this method will be replaced with the value of
-`target.constructor` (the value will be, as it were, "sticked", hence the name of the decorator).
+`route.constructor` (the value will be, as it were, "sticked", hence the name of the decorator).

 This technique works only for `middleware`, and is not yet suitable for `endpoint`.
 Thus, you
 cannot use a bridge to the parent class with type procedures.
 This opportunity may appear later.